fair7t/fair7-lingo-bot/README.md

 🏆 Author

 FAIR7 (fair7t) — AI enthusiast, Telegram bot developer, and NLP researcher.
-📎 Telegram Bot
- • 🌐 GitHub Profile
+🌐 GitHub Profile

+🤖 Telegram Bot
+ (example link)

 🪪 License

-This project is licensed under the MIT License
- — feel free to use, modify, and share.
+This project is licensed under the MIT License — feel free to use, modify, and share.

----

-### ✅ Optional next steps

-1. Add screenshots to an `/assets` folder and include them under “Example Interaction”.
-2. Pin this repository on your GitHub profile (⚙️ → *Customize your pins* → check ✅ `fair7-lingo-bot`).
-3. Add the project to your CV or portfolio as:
-   *“Built a semantic-search AI Telegram bot using transformer embeddings (NLP/ML).”*

----

-> ✨ *FAIR7 LINGO merges Machine Learning and Telegram UX — learn smarter, not harder.*